bigtoga/Examples/Cloud - Azure/AZ-300/BS to memorize.md

 **Receive warning during preflight checks.
 Why?**
 - WaAppAgent.exe our of date

+**Move from one recovery services vault to another?**
+- Go to the VM's Backups blade and select the new RSV

 **Linux - want to monitor metrics and logs?**
 - Azure PerformanceDiagnostics extension
 - You can use extensions to configure diagnostics on your VMs to collect additional metric data.
 The basic host metrics are available, but to see more granular and VM-specific metrics, you need to install the Azure diagnostics extension on the VM.